|

-Genetic Engineering Cloning and Genetically Modified Organisms (GMOs) (Tinkering with nature and 3.8 billion years of organic evolution) |
+Genetic Engineering Cloning and Genetically Modified Organisms (GMOs) (Tinkering with Nature and 3.8 billion years of organic evolution) |

-On Tuesday morning, August 29th (2008) National Public Radio's Morning Edition ran a piece about
+On Tuesday morning, April 29th (2008) National Public Radio's Morning Edition ran a piece about

 "Minty E. Coli and Other Bioengineering Feats."
 It featured some veiled potty humor, giggles, and a

-goofy quote from physicist Freeman Dyson about how just about anybody in the future will be able to
+goofy quote from physicist Freeman Dyson about how just about anybody in the future will be able

-create new forms life.
+to create new forms life.
 Well, in response I fired off this email that afternoon:

 This page: